Palazzo del Governatore.

 Τhe concrete diving board (trampoline) off the beachfront.

-ELLI has come down in history as the most impressive example of bathing facilities.
-The ground floor was meant to be used for storage of canoes, boats and relevant gear as well as hosting a kitchen and a cloth-press, the whole connected to the upper floor through an internal staircase; the premises on both the ground floor and the upper floor of the northern wing harbored the lockers.💔
+ELLI has come down in history as the most impressive example of a bathing facility.
+The ground floor was meant to be used for storage of canoes, boats, and relevant gear as well as hosting a kitchen and a cloth press, the whole connected to the upper floor through an internal staircase; the premises on both the ground floor and the upper floor of the northern wing harbored the lockers. 💔

 (top) Elli, Yaghting Club and the Fort St Nicholas seen from the north (Elli beach).
 The Rhodos Marine Club seen from Mandraki (middle).
 The Rhodes Marine Club (bottom).